Colvin R. de Silva: Parliament

 In 1947 he was one of five BSP candidates who were elected to parliament.
 His constituency was Wellawatte-Galkissa.
 After the reunification of LSSP and BSP, de Silva became an important leader of LSSP.

-In 1952 he lost the Wellawatte-Galkissa seat to the United National Party candidate, S. de Silva Jayasinghe due to the unpopularity he gain for his role in the Sathasivam murder case, but regained it at the subsequent parliamentary elections in 1956.
+In 1952 he lost the Wellawatte-Galkissa seat to the United National Party candidate, S. de Silva Jayasinghe due to the unpopularity he gained for his role in the Sathasivam murder case, but regained it at the subsequent parliamentary elections in 1956.
 During the passing of the Sinhala Only Act, he spoke his famous last words: "Do we... want a single nation or do we want two nations?
 Do we want a single state or do we want two?
 Do we want one Ceylon or do we want two?
 And above all, do we want an independent Ceylon which must necessarily be united and single and single Ceylon, or two bleeding halves of Ceylon which can be gobbled up by every ravaging imperialist monster that may happen to range the Indian ocean?
 These are issues that in fact we have been discussing under the form and appearance of language issue."
-His predictions came true a few years later with the formation of LTTE and subsequent civil war between the LTTE separatist movement and the Sri Lankan government.
+His predictions came true a few years later with the formation of Liberation Tigers of Tamil Eelam (LTTE) and subsequent civil war between the LTTE separatist movement and the Sri Lankan government.

 De Silva was responsible on behalf of LSSP for the liaisons with the Fourth International.
 He was elected to the International Executive Committee of the International, a position he held until the LSSP was expelled from the International.

 In 1964 de Silva had urged against the LSSP joining the government, but unlike others who stood by that line he stayed in the party.

 He won the Agalawatte parliamentary seat in a by-election in 1967 and in 1970.
 In 1970 he became the Minister of Plantation Industries and Constitutional Affairs in the cabinet of Sirimavo Bandaranaike.
 His tasks included drafting the new republican constitution of Sri Lanka, which is seen by Kumari Jayawardena as the first constitutional enshrinement of Sinhala chauvinism which had previously been limited to statute law.
 He served until 1975, when his party was dismissed from government following a split.
 He lost his seat at the 1977 parliament elections along with all the leftists who contested.